NotnAK/bachelor_project/README.md

 # Bachelor Project

-This repository contains a React frontend and a Django-pgvector backend for your bachelor project.
+This repository contains a React frontend and a Django backend of our project.

 ## 1. Clone the repository